 Clean the air

-The most cost-effective way to clean your indoor air is to make a DIY air cleaner using a box fan and a filter.
-Check out Puget Sound Clean Air Agency’s DIY air filter website for step-by-step instructions.
+The most cost-effective way to clean your indoor air is to make a Do-It-Yourself (DIY) air cleaner using a box fan and a filter.
+Check out our DIY fan filter tips or Puget Sound Clean Air Agency’s DIY air filter website for step-by-step instructions.

 The drawback of the DIY air cleaner is that, unlike the portable air filtration unit, it is not designed for continuous use.
 This means you’ll need to turn it off when you’re out of the house or sleeping.
 However, you can move the DIY air cleaner into the bedroom for 15 minutes before you go to bed so that you are able to filter out the space before you sleep.